andy-byers/paw/README.md

     + Need a machine that can run Windows for debugging
 + Methods on primitives are unable to modify "self"
     + Results in "int::incremented(self) -> int" hack in prelude (would be nicer as "int::increment(self)")
-    + Need to use a pointer to "self" in this case
+    + Need to use a pointer to "self" in this case, but paw has no concept of pointers right now